 Mistake: “Ever found yourself with not enough space to cook the chicken breast?
 In a desperate attempt to speed up the process, you shove all the chicken into one skillet hoping it all fits,” Wolf says, reminding us all of this common blunder.
 “What ends up happening is the meat cooks unevenly due to being overcrowded.”
 Additionally, overcrowding can cause your chicken to steam rather than help it get that nice caramelized-brown sear.

 Solution: Thankfully, there’s a quick fix that can salvage your dinner plate of undone meat.
 While Sidoti suggests starting with a wide frying pan that helps keep splattering to a minimum, Wolf has another solution that will come in handy if you’re already mid-process.
 “When you run into space issues, make sure to give each piece of chicken enough room to cook.
 Meat needs the heat rising from all sides in order to fully cook.
 Just grab another skillet or wait for the chicken already cooking to finish,” Wolf tells us.
 “Better to have fully cooked chicken than not!”
-We couldn’t agree more, especially since chicken is one of the 20 Foods Most Likely to be Contaminated.
+We couldn’t agree more, especially since chicken is one of the high-risk foods that are most likely to be contaminated.

 You Disregard Temperature